First-Time Home Buyer Guide: Palm Beach County, FL (2026)

 Down Payment Assistance Programs in Palm Beach County

-Palm Beach County first-time buyers have access to several stackable programs: the Florida Housing Finance Corporation first mortgage (below-market rate), the Florida Hometown Heroes Program (up to $35,000 for qualifying occupations), the Palm Beach County SHIP program (up to $60,000 for income-qualifying buyers in select cases), and FHA 3.5% down with seller concessions.
+Palm Beach County buyers can stack a few programs.
+The Florida Housing first mortgage offers a below-market rate.
+Hometown Heroes adds up to $35,000 for qualifying occupations.
+The Palm Beach County SHIP program can reach $60,000 for income-qualifying buyers.
+FHA at 3.5% down with seller concessions rounds out the options.

 What Does It Actually Cost to Buy in Palm Beach in 2026?